Skip to content

 logger = create_logger("my_api", log_path="logs/")

-# 2. Complete integration with one line
+# 2. Basic integration

 integrate_fastapi(app, logger)